kamadland/ministry-guide/pages/01.intermediate/02.topic-2/docs.md

 visible: true
 ---

-**Proposed Event:** Get That Gold - This is an event geared to encouraging students to persevere in their faith walk.
+**Proposed Event:** "Get That Gold" - This is an event geared to encouraging students to persevere in their faith walk.
 It will include games, a message and a small group time.

 **Intended Audience:** Grade 8-12